 You can also check where your adjusted score is in the five bands on the right (“Much Lower,” “Lower,” “Similar,” “Higher,” “Much Higher”).
 The words refer to students perception of meeting objectives in your class in comparison to other classes.
 For example, if your adjusted score for “Progress on Relevant Objectives” is in the “Similar” band, then students reported the same perceived level of success in your class as students reported in all classes reporting to IDEA.

-For additional comparisons, look at the boxes below.
-These provide the comparisons to your discipline as you reported it for all classes reporting that discipline to IDEA and to UAA (eventually).
-If your adjusted score in the discipline is 47, you can see in the boxes above that 45-55 is in the “Similar” band.
+For instance, if your adjusted score in the discipline is 47, you can see in the boxes above that 45-55 is in the “Similar” band.
 Thus students in your class reported a perception that you met the objectives in your class as well as students reported in all classes in your discipline for all schools using IDEA.
 Note these comparisons to discipline and institution will consistently be above or below the main comparison.
 This reflects student biases again.
 For example departments that teach more students in general education courses than they do in elective courses will find that their comparison on meeting objectives is higher in the “Discipline” category than in the main comparison (“All Classes in the IDEA database”).

 Note, since the students may not fully understand the material of the course, they may not be able to accurately judge whether objectives were met.
 Additional measures of success must be checked.

 Check if I met a specific objective I recorded for this course?

 The same information provided as a summary on the first page is provided per objective on the second page.
 Note that there will be no information for objectives that you did not select.